OpenSPP/documentation/docs/glossary.rst

    Census-sweep registration method
        Mass :term:`registration<registration>` of :term:`household<household>` into the :term:`social registry<social registry>`.
-With the census sweep approach, all or most :term:`household<household>` in specific areas (or the entire country) are registered en masse.
-In contrast to the on-demand approach (see below), with the census-sweep approach, enumerator teams go to the communities and conduct intake and :term:`registration<registration>` using door-to-door methods.
+With the census sweep approach, all or most households in specific areas (or the entire country) are registered en masse.
+In contrast to the on-demand approach (see below), with the census-sweep approach, enumerator teams go to the communities and conduct intake and registration using door-to-door methods.

        | 🇫🇷 Méthode d'enregistrement basée sur un recensement
        | 🇪🇸 Método de registro mediante barrido censal